-Individuals are often required to confirm their identities for many purposes - from verifying identity and eligibility within a health care system, to accessing a secure network and services[1].
-In this section we will be looking at some examples of feasible application of a national identification card scheme together with discussions on the type of data used, scenarios of use of card, ID check procedures, and related requirements.
-Those requirements and information could be equally applied to applications that operate under similar circumstances.
+Individuals are required to confirm their identities for many purposes - from verifying identity and eligibility within a health care system, to accessing a secure network and services [1].
+In this section we examine three examples of possible application of a national identification card scheme.
+We also discuss the types of data used, possible scenarios for use of the ID card, ID check procedures, and related requirements.
+Although the discussions are specific to the applications considered, it is hoped that the chosen application domains are sufficiently representative that the discussions will also capture requirements associated with most other likely application.